Taboulialso spelled Tabbouleh—is an easy and refreshing Middle Eastern salad with parsley, tomatoes, bulgur, lemon juice, scallions, and olive oil.

 Bulgur

-We use regular bulgur wheat that you can find in most supermarkets.
+We use regular bulgur wheat, which you can find in most supermarkets.

 You can boil the bulgur in lightly salted water; however, authentic Tabbouleh is made with soaked bulgur.